What do these acronyms mean?

 do any type of "solid" computations.
 It is possible to draw objects that

 physically cannot exist.
-For example look at some of the German artist, Escher's, prints.
+For example look at some of the German artist, Escher's,

 What is 3D surface modeling?